amitofsk/dandy/docs/Dandy.md

 Let's look at some lines more closely.

-The Wire library is used to facility i2c communication.
+The `Wire` library is used to facility I2C communication.
 To use the sensor, we need to configure it.
 To do so, we write the values 0x11 and 0x91 into register 0x10.
 For more information, see  the sensor's [user's manual](https://www.infineon.com/dgdl/Infineon-TLI_493D-W2BW-UserManual-v01_10-EN.pdf?fileId=5546d46273a5366f0173be229e1b1512) or this [Arduino example](https://community.infineon.com/t5/Knowledge-Base-Articles/XENSIV-TLI493D-W2BW-I2C-interface-example-KBA237409/ta-p/437707).
 We write these values inside the `setup` function.

 The first four bits of register 0 contain the four most significant bits of the X component of the magnetic field.
 These four bits can be represented in one hexadecimal digit or a decimal number between 0 and 15.
 The line `X_first_hex=int(buf[0]/16)` identifies these bits and converts the result to an integer from 0 to 15.
 The last four bits of register 0 contain the middle four bits of the X component of the magnetic field.
 The line `X_second_hex=buf[0]%16` identifies these bits.
 The first four bits of register 4 contain the four least significant bits of the X component of the magnetic field.
 The line `X_third_hex=int(buf[4]/16)` identifies these bits.
 These three sets of bits are assembled into `BX`, which is an integer representing the X component of the magnetic field.
-This value, however, is in 2's complement.
-Values below 2048 are positive while values above 2048 are negative.
+The binary values from the registers, however, were in 2's complement.
+Values of `BX` below 2048 are positive while values above 2048 are negative.
 The lines `if (BX>2048) {BX=-1 * (4096-BX);}` convert the two's complement value to a signed value.

 The same strategy is repeated for the Y and Z components of the magnetic field too.
 The values are then assembled into  a string named `msgString` in JSON format.
 Using the `print` instruction, this string is then sent to the computer serially over the USB cable.

 #### 8.5.3 Vector example, computer side

 Now let's write the code that will run on the computer and display the data from the magnetic field sensor.
-Close your Mu or Arduino IDE.
+Close your Mu, Arduino Lab, or Arduino IDE.
 Open the IDLE IDE to write Python code for the computer.

 This example sets up a GUI with a `VectorDisplay` widget as well as a quit button.
 The microcontroller sends the X, Y, and Z values of the magnetic field to the computer packaged in a JSON.
 This example reads the information sent by the microcontroller, picks off the components of the data, and displays the magnetic field as a vector using the `VectorDisplay` widget.

 This example uses asyncIO to simultaneously read the data and update the GUI.
 The `MagnetDemo` class of this example is a child of class `SerialAndGUI`.
 The class `SerialAndGUI` uses three tasks: `check_serial_data`, `use_serial_data`, and `updater`.
 Here, we just overload the `use_serial_data` function so that it is specific for this example.

+Make sure to set `PORT` at the top of this file for your computer.
+You may need to set `PORT` in src/utilities/SerialAndGUI.py too.

 Run this example.
 To generate a nonzero magnetic field, put a small refrigerator magnet near the sensor.
 Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.